markemus/engine/README.md

 EverRogue is free and open source.

 # TO INSTALL
 Install python 3.
-If you're on windows, do this by typing `python3` in Powershell and installing the app it brings up in a pop-up.
+If you're on Windows, do this by typing `python3` in Powershell and installing the app it brings up in a pop-up.
 Next, run: `pip3 install colorist`

 That's it!
 The game itself will work without being installed, but you need python and the colorist package to run it.

 # TO RUN
 The castle package is a game called "Escape From Castle Black" that you can play through.
-If you're on windows, use cmd instead of Powershell so the colors work.
+If you're on Windows, use cmd instead of Powershell so the colors work.

 From the root directory, run: `python3 -i -m castle.index`